WrestleMania XIX: Preliminary matches

-As the event began, Ashanti sang a rendition of "America the Beautiful".
+As the event began, Ashanti sang a rendition of "America the Beautiful", which has since been omitted from DVD and streaming releases.

 In the first match that aired, Rey Mysterio faced Matt Hardy for the WWE Cruiserweight Championship.
 The match began with back and forth action between the two, until Hardy performed a Twist of Fate for a near-fall.
-Mysterio retaliated by delivering a 619 on Hardy, but as Mysterio delivered a West Coast Pop, Hardy ducked into a roll-up that saw Hardy use the ring ropes for leverage and successfully pinned Mysterio, thus Hardy retained the Cruiserweight Championship.
+Mysterio retaliated by delivering a 619 on Hardy.
+But as Mysterio delivered a West Coast Pop, Hardy ducked into a roll-up that saw Hardy use the ring ropes for leverage and successfully pin Mysterio, thus Hardy retained the Cruiserweight Championship.

-In the next match, The Undertaker and Nathan Jones faced The Big Show and A-Train in a tag team match.
+In the next match, The Undertaker and Nathan Jones faced Big Show and A-Train in a tag team match.
 Earlier in the night on Sunday Night Heat, Jones was attacked and beaten down by the FBI.
-It was then announced that The Undertaker would have to face both Show and Train in a handicap match.
-Both Show and Train had the advantage of The Undertaker at the start of the match; however, late into the match, Jones appeared and attacked Show, allowing The Undertaker to deliver a Tombstone Piledriver on A-Train for a successful pinfall, thus The Undertaker won the match and remained undefeated at WrestleMania.
+It was then announced that The Undertaker would have to face both Big Show and A-Train in a handicap match.
+Both Big Show and A-Train had the advantage over The Undertaker at the start of the match; however, late into the match, Jones appeared and attacked Big Show, allowing The Undertaker to deliver a Tombstone Piledriver on A-Train for a successful pinfall, thus The Undertaker won the match and remained undefeated at WrestleMania.

 In the third match, Victoria, Jazz and Trish Stratus fought in a triple threat match for the WWE Women's Championship.
-Throughout the match, Jazz and Victoria would double-team Stratus and Steven Richards, who was at ringside in Victoria's corner, would intervene in the match.
-As Jazz was thrown over the top rope onto ringside, however, Richards came in the ring with a steel chair and tried to hit Stratus with it but missed and hit it off the ropes into his face, allowing Stratus to perform the Stratus Faction on him.
+Throughout the match, Jazz and Victoria would double-team Stratus and Steven Richards, who was at ringside in Victoria's corner, would frequently intervene in the match.
+As Jazz was thrown over the top rope onto ringside, however, Richards came in the ring with a steel chair and tried to hit Stratus with it, but missed, causing the chair to bounce off the ropes into his face, allowing Stratus to perform the Stratusfaction on him.
 Victoria went for the Widow's Peak on Stratus, who countered with a Chick Kick to Victoria to win the match and the women's title, tying The Fabulous Moolah's record of four title reigns.